hnryjmes/100-days-of-code/README.md

 1. DAY 68.
 Migration to AWS successful!
 EB is working, running our RoR Acebook project.
 Two days of hard work to get there!
 New problem: the default EB load balancer doesn't support Action Cable/WebSockets which we need for our Live Chat.
 It never ends 😅 #100DaysOfCode

+1. DAY 69.
+Migrating back to Heroku, AWS EB was too hard for us to configure and it kept breaking.
+After trying 100x to fix something I think it's ok to give up!
+New app feature: photo albums.
+And now we're on Heroku again, live chat works! #100DaysOfCode

 1.